yy2202504083/SBCNet/README.md

 # SBCNet

-This repository contains the pre-trained model weights, code, and instructions for obtaining the datasets used in our paper:
+This repository contains the pre-trained Model weights, code, and instructions for obtaining the datasets used in our paper:

 SBCNet: Semantic Boundary Coupling Network for Camouflaged Object Detection (*Journal of Electronic Imaging*)